Nellibot1/Computational-Modelling-of-Social-Systems/README.md

 # Computational-Modelling-of-Social-Systems
-Course work for Computational Modelling of Social Systems
+Code of course work and projects for the Computational Modelling of Social Systems class at TU Graz SS 2026.